NickyBleiel/discovery-sf/connect.md

 -  If you modify anything on the Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, Microsoft SharePoint 2016 On-Premise, web crawl, or Box configuration screen and then click the **Save and Sync** button, a crawl is started (or restarted if one is already running) at that time.
 -  If you select an on-premise data source, you must first install and configure IBM Secure Gateway.
 See [Installing IBM Secure Gateway for on-premise data](/docs/services/discovery-sf?topic=discovery-sf-sources#gateway) for more information.
 -  Synchronization options are:
-    -  Every five minutes: runs every five minutes
+    -  `Every five minutes`: runs every five minutes
-    -  Hourly: runs every hour
+    -  `Hourly`: runs every hour
-    -  Daily: runs every day between the hours of 00:00 and 06:00 in the specified time zone
+    -  `Daily`: runs every day between the hours of 00:00 and 06:00 in the specified time zone
-    -  Weekly: runs every week on Sunday between hours of 00:00 and 06:00 in the specified time zone
+    -  `Weekly`: runs every week on Sunday between hours of 00:00 and 06:00 in the specified time zone
-    -  Monthly: runs every month on the first Sunday of the month between the hours of 00:00 and 06:00 in the specified time zone
+    -  `Monthly`: runs every month on the first Sunday of the month between the hours of 00:00 and 06:00 in the specified time zone

 ## Box
 {: #connectbox}